 The Queen was kind and efficient when discussing something with the butler.
 She was patient and clear when explaining something to Charlotte.
 She was charming and intelligent when talking to the President of the United States who had called her to express his regret that she had been attacked.

-Clarisse, seeing the smile adorning Joseph's face, turned her chair around for she needed to focus on her son.
+Clarisse, seeing a soft smile adorning Joseph's face, turned her chair around for she needed to focus on her son.
 Her conversation with him took several minutes and the tension in her voice brought Joseph back to earth.
+When she had put down the receiver, he said: ´I feel guilty.´

 Clarisse looked up sharply.